madhumc85/angular_play_scala/README.md

 ## Overview

 angular_play_scala is a simple demo app using AngularJS and the Play framework with Scala and MongoDB.
-Using Vagrant and Chef Solo you can set up a mini CI/CD environment in a VM that pulls and runs code from this repository.
+Using Vagrant and Chef Solo you can set up a mini CI/CD environment in a VM that uses Jenkins to pull and run code from this repository.

 A picture is worth a thousand words.